 Whenever I have clients who are engaged, something that I make sure to say to them, almost every session, is it's important to understand that oftentimes, what causes the end of a marital union isn't anything "big."
-Nah, it's more about the little irritants that, after a few years of them happening over and over again, it starts to drive one or both partners so completely up the wall that they would rather be alone than have to continue to endure what is basically the equivalent of listening to fingernails on the chalkboard.
+Nah, it's more about the little irritants that, after a few years of them happening over and over again, start to drive one or both partners so completely up the wall that they would rather be alone than have to continue to endure what is basically the equivalent of listening to fingernails on the chalkboard.

 And what does this have to do with the title of today's post?
-Well, a "chalkboard issue" can actually be if you are a morning person while your partner is a night owl.
+Well, a "chalkboard issue" can actually be a problem if you are a morning person while your partner is a night owl.
 It can affect sleeping patterns.
 It can affect pillow talk (i.e., quality time) moments.
 It can affect your sex life.
 So yeah, if you're contemplating sharing your bedroom, every day with someone, for years to come, definitely discuss who gets up at 5 a.m. and is thrilled about it vs. who can stay up until 2 a.m. with no problem at all.

 Speaking of morning people, if you've ever wondered just what causes someone to be all bright-eyed and bushy-tailed before the sun even thinks about rising or if you're someone who would like to become more of a morning person, I thought you would find some of this intel interesting.
 Because, apparently, morning people don't "just happen."
 It goes so much deeper than that.